SonarSonic/DrawingBotV3/docs/source/pfms.rst

 Sketch Quad Beziers
 ======================
 Transforms an image into `Quadratic Bézier curves <https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Quadratic_B%C3%A9zier_curves>`_ using brightness data, by first finding the darkest line and then finding the darkest position for one control point.
-It uses more accurate "Bresenham" calculations which results in longer processing times but increased precision.
+It uses more accurate "Bresenham" calculations which results in increased precision but longer processing times.

 .. image:: images/pfms/sketch_quadbeziers_1.jpg
     :width: 300pt